Robert Wright (journalist): University teaching and research

-In early 2000, Wright began teaching at Princeton University and the University of Pennsylvania, teaching a graduate seminar called "Religion and Human Nature" and an undergraduate course called "The Evolution of Religion."
-At Princeton, Wright was a Laurence S. Rockefeller Visiting Fellow and began co-teaching a graduate seminar with Peter Singer on the biological basis of moral intuition.
+In early 2000s, Wright taught occasionally at Princeton University and the University of Pennsylvania, leading a graduate seminar called "Religion and Human Nature" and teaching an undergraduate course called "The Evolution of Religion."
+At Princeton, Wright was a Laurence S. Rockefeller Visiting Fellow and co-taught a graduate seminar with Peter Singer on the biological basis of moral intuition.
 In 2014, Wright taught a six-week Coursera MOOC on "Buddhism and Modern Psychology".
-As of 2019, Wright is a Visiting Professor of Science and Religion at Union Theological Seminary, New York.
-Also as of 2019, Wright is a Senior Fellow at the think tank New America.
+In 2019, Wright was a Visiting Professor of Science and Religion at Union Theological Seminary, New York.
+Also in 2019, Wright was a Senior Fellow at the think tank New America.

 Meaningoflife.tv

-In 2002, Wright ventured into video-on-Internet with his MeaningofLife.tv website, developed by Greg Dingle, in which he interviews a range of thinkers on their ideas about science, philosophy, meditation, spirituality, and other topics.
+In 2002, Wright ventured into video-on-Internet with his MeaningofLife.tv website, developed by Greg Dingle, where he interviewed a range of thinkers on their ideas about science, philosophy, meditation, spirituality, and other topics.
 Meaningoflife.tv is sponsored by Slate magazine, and made possible through funding by the Templeton Foundation.
 Other hosts include John Horgan, Daniel Kaufman, Nikita Petrov, and Aryeh Cohen-Wade.